-- Age, obesity, chronic instability, high riding patella or poor patella tracking - Overuse in sports that involve running, jumping, or squatting - Poor alignment of the legs (knock knees, kneecaps that point toward each other when the feet are straight ahead), poorly formed trochlea (something you are born with), flat feet - Previous injury or surgery to the knee including patella fracture, dislocation, or cartilage injury
+- Age, obesity, chronic instability, high riding patella or poor patella tracking - Overuse in sports that involve running, jumping, or squatting. - Poor alignment of the knees, poorly formed trochlea (something you are born with) - Previous injury or surgery to the knee including patella fracture, dislocation, or cartilage injury.